Mohammed-ALAklouk/Pixel-simulation/README.md

 | `chance` | Percent chance the tick happens at all this update (default 100).
 Below 100 the countdown becomes uneven, so a patch ages apart instead of together |
 | `on_death` | Weighted transitions applied when the counter reaches 0 (required once `tick` > 0) |

+A lifespan also decides whether a material stays awake.
+A chunk with nothing moving in it goes to sleep, and a static material that never ticks stops running its reactions once its surroundings settle — a plant beside a pool that has already levelled out would never grow, because nothing wakes it.
+Ticking marks the chunk active every update, so a static material that has to keep reacting gives itself a slow lifespan whose only `on_death` outcome is itself. `Plant` and the three sources do exactly that: `tick` 1 at `chance` 10, cycling roughly every 2500 updates, which costs one colour re-roll and keeps the material running.
+It is not free — those chunks never sleep — so give it only to materials that need to act on their own.

 **`tags`** is an object mapping tag name → intensity (0–100).
 Intensity is the percent chance that a reaction targeting this tag fires against the material.
 An optional `"anchor": "<tag>"` makes the material stick to neighbours carrying that tag instead of moving — this is what keeps fire on the wood it is burning.

+The five shipped tags are a convention, not a language feature. `flammable` and `corrodible` are what fire and acid look for, `wet` is what puts a fire out and what lava quenches against, `hot` is what ice and snow melt next to, and `matter` is carried by every material that is not air so that `Void` has something to target — there is no wildcard, so "react with anything" has to be spelled out as a tag everything opts into.

 **`reactions`** is an array; each reaction fires against the four orthogonal
 neighbours: